eneisen-ibm/copilot-workshop-labs/lab_3/spaces_docs/glucotech-risks-and-communication.md

-# OctoAcme — Risk Management & Communication
+# GlucoTech — Risk Management & Communication

 ## Purpose
 Explain how to identify, manage, and communicate risks and dependencies.